Patents and Trademarks

 Any sign may be registered as trademarks unless it lacks distinctiveness (absolute ground for refusal), including:

 (1) it has fallen into the public domain to indicate the goods of a certain kind; (2) is generally accepted symbol and term; (3) characterizes goods, including an indication of their type, quality, quantity, properties, purpose, etc.; (4) represents the configuration of goods that is determined exclusively or mainly by the properties or purpose of the goods.

 The designation shall not be registered if it is false or misleading a consumer in respect of goods or its producer; are contrary to public interests, or to principles of humanity or morality.
 Designations identical or confusingly similar to a registered geographical indication, or protected designation of origin, or applications for such registration with an earlier priority shall not be registered as trademarks with respect to any goods.

 As a relative ground, the designation shall not be registered if it is identical, or confusingly similar to protected trademark and trademark applied for registration with respect to similar goods with an earlier priority.

-According to Russian case law, name of pharmaceutical substance and international nonproprietary name cannot be registered as trademark.
+According to Russian case law, the name of a pharmaceutical substance and international nonproprietary name cannot be registered as a trademark.

 4. How can patents and trademarks be revoked?